-California, like the rest of the United States, continues to see minimal change in the employment participation and unemployment rates for persons with disabilities.
-People with disabilities continue to be much more likely to be unemployed or under-employed than people without disabilities.
+California, like the rest of the United States, continues to see minimal change in the employment participation and unemployment rates for people with disabilities.
+People with disabilities continue to be much more likely to be unemployed or underemployed than people without disabilities.

-Generally, the American Community Survey reports that in 2018, the employment rate of working-aged people (ages 21 to 64) with disabilities was 37.5 percent compared to 77.8 percent of working-aged people without disabilities.
-A gap of 40.3 percent.
-This gap remained relatively unchanged from 2017-2018.
-Also, in 2018, 26.9 percent of working-aged people with disabilities were living in poverty compared to 12.2 percent of working-aged people without disabilities.
-This gap also remained relatively unchanged from 2017-2018.
-In California in 2017, the percentage of working-aged people with disabilities who were not working but actively looking for work was 8.0 percent compared to 18.0 percent of working-aged people without disabilities.
-A gap of 10 percent.
+A secondary analysis of the American Community Survey reported in 2018, the employment rate of working-aged people with disabilities was 37.5 percent compared to 77.8 percent of working-aged people without disabilities.[1]
+A gap of 40.3 percent has remained relatively unchanged from 2017 to 2018.[2]
+Also, in 2018, 26.9 percent of working-aged people with disabilities were living in poverty compared to 12.2 percent of working-aged people without disabilities.[3]
+A gap of 14.7 percent.[4]
+In California in 2017, the percentage of working-aged people with disabilities who were not working but actively looking for work was 7.4 percent compared to 17.4 percent of working-aged people without disabilities.[5]

-In 2017, the Department of Developmental Services reports that 14.5 percent of people with developmental disabilities who are receiving services through the Regional Centers were working compared 13.66 percent in 2016.2 In 2017, 23,265 Regional Center clients received wages.
-The average monthly Regional Center clients' wage was \$725.
-The State of California also continues to expand the number of Regional Center clients receiving Supported Employment Program services and the amount of Supported Employment Program services and the amount of Supported Employment Program services to data to inform how to improve outcomes.
+In 2017, the Department of Developmental Services reported that 14.5 percent of working-aged people with developmental disabilities who are receiving services through the Regional Centers were working compared to 14.2 percent in 2016.[6]

+In 2017, an average of 23,265 Regional Center clients received wages.[7]
+The average monthly Regional Center clients' wage was \$725.[8]
+The State of California has also continued to expand the number of Regional Center clients receiving Supported Employment Program services and the amount of Supported Employment Program expenditures.
+While there is much more work to be done, the EFC remains steadfast in its commitment to improving access to data to inform how to improve outcomes.